G1-H25/Backend/README.md

 ## Project description

-This repo will represent our backend part of our project where we will create a bridge between the sensors and our UI.
+This repo will represent the backend part of our project where we will create a communactions bridge between the sensors and UI.
-We are going to develop a structured API using C# and the ASP.NET core.
+We are developing an API using C# and the ASP.NET core.
-The server is going to be hosted on Azure Data Portal where we also handle logging for our API requests.
+The server is hosted on Azure Data Portal where we also handle logging for the API requests.
 This is to summarize our last course (DevOps) using technologies like GitHub Actions to create a robust, secure and automatic workflow.

 ## Folder structure